-Coming for your AR-15: O’Rourke scrambles Dems’ gun message
+Coming for your AR-15?
+O’Rourke scrambles Dems’ gun message

 One worry among Democrats is that calling for outright confiscation plays into claims by Trump and other Republicans that Democrats are coming for people’s firearms.

-On Thursday night, just as O’Rourke made his call to take back the rifles, Trump warned at a Republican retreat in Baltimore: “Democrats want to confiscate guns from law-abiding Americans, so they are totally defenseless when somebody walks into their house.”
+On Thursday night, just as O’Rourke made his call to take back the rifles, Trump warned at a Republican retreat in Baltimore, “Democrats want to confiscate guns from law-abiding Americans, so they are totally defenseless when somebody walks into their house.”

 Republicans, Trump promised, “will forever uphold the fundamental right to keep and bear arms.”
 That line got huge applause at the GOP retreat, and again Friday when it was repeated there by Vice President Mike Pence.